Scary-technologies/Scary-technologies/README.md

   Website development, network setup, and wireless radio programming.
 - **Bazargani Torbat - Hardware Technician** (2013 - 2014)
   Laptop and tablet repairs, website management, and online sales.
+**Computer Click - Software & Hardware Technician** (2011-2013)
+- Provided software and hardware troubleshooting for desktops, laptops, and peripherals.
+**Reza Computer Services - Software Technician** (2005-2011)
+- Installed, configured, and updated software applications on desktops and laptops.
+- Diagnosed and resolved software-related issues, including system crashes and application errors.
+- Provided training and support to clients on software usage and troubleshooting.
+- Performed system optimization and maintenance to improve performance.
+- Assisted in setting up and managing software environments for small businesses.
 ---

 ## 📈 Notable Projects